-"Claims of COVER UP as Judge jails anti-abuse campaigner for ONE YEAR to justify £1/2 million cost of trial started by ex Lord Advocate Angiolini"
+"Claims of coverup as Judge jails anti-abuse campaigner for one year to justify half a million pounds' cost of trial started by ex Lord Advocate Angiolini"

 - Created: Tuesday, 21 February 2012 11:52